nolauren/2018introdh/assignment2_networks.md

 ![](https://github.com/nolauren/2018introdh/blob/master/img/brown1.png)

 To link to your images in your Paper, you can save the images in Github.
 To do this by uploading the images to your Github.
-I have already created a folder in your reposistory called images.
+I have already created a folder in your reposistory called 'images'.

 ## Part 2: Paper